Adjusting to Motherhood May Take Longer Than You Think (and That’s OK)

 “Becoming a mom for the first time leads to a flurry of mixed emotions, and it can naturally be completely overwhelming,” says Claire Rayner, a spokeswoman for Munchkin.
 “It’s one of the best things that can happen to someone, but it can understandably be very scary too.”

-Researchers found that during pregnancy, one out of every two moms-to-be admitted they were nervous and scared of becoming a mother.
-While one-in-four said they were completely daunted by motherhood.
-And more than half of the polled during pregnancy admitted to being overwhelmed after giving birth.
-57 percent, researchers wrote, said that their first few months after baby was born passed by in a “bit of a blur” because they were so worried with getting everything right.
+Researchers found that during pregnancy, one out of every two moms-to-be admitted they were nervous and scared of becoming a mother, while one in four said they were completely daunted by motherhood.
+What’s more, more than half of the women polled during pregnancy admitted to being overwhelmed after they gave birth.
+In fact, 57 percent said that their first few months after baby was born passed by in a “bit of a blur” because they were so worried about getting everything right.

-Two-thirds of the moms surveyed admitted that the worry and exhaustion that came with being a new parent lead them to burst into tears.
-Looking back, though, six-out-of-ten say that they wish they hadn’t worried as much as they did at the time.
+Two-thirds of the moms surveyed admitted that the worry and exhaustion that came with being a new parent led them to burst into tears.
+Looking back, though, six out of 10 say they wish they hadn’t worried as much as they did at the time.

 - 47 percent of new moms were surprised at the amount of time it took for them to properly get the hang of motherhood.

-- Six-in-ten experienced a period of time where they worried that they weren’t capable of being a mom.
+- Six in 10 experienced a period of time where they worried that they weren’t capable of being a mom.

 - A third of the moms who participated in the Munchkin study felt so worried that they at some point confided in a friend or family member that they didn’t think they were a good parent.

-- But a fifth of the mothers didn’t talk to anyone about their worries because they didn’t want to be thought of as failing or to admit they were struggling in their new role.
+- A fifth of the mothers didn’t talk to anyone about their worries because they didn’t want to be thought of as failing or to admit they were struggling in their new role.